floorford/bootcamp--week-09--react/challenges/01/02-props/README.md

 - Update your `<Square>` component so that it can accept a `colour` prop, which will change the background colour of the square.
 Also add a default value for `colour`.

 - Update your `<People>` component so that it can accept an array of names with a `names` prop.
-If no names are passed in it should display: "Nothing to see here"
+If no names are passed in it should display a paragraph saying: "Nothing to see here"

 - Update your `<Stuff>` component so that it can accept a `square` prop, which will determine whether the `<Square>` component is displayed or not.
 This prop should default to `true`.